spacetelescope/catkit2/docs/overview.rst

 Property
 ~~~~~~~~

 This object provides (optionally) a setter and a getter.
-The data type can be anything that can be converted to JSON, so any simple values (integers, floats, strings), key-value pairs (dictionary) or list.
-This object mimics a Python property.
-An example of a property is the exposure time of a camera.
+The data type can be either a None, an integer, a floating point number, a string, a boolean or an N-dimensional array, or any nested list or dictionary combination of these.
+An example of a property is the exposure time or the region of interest of a camera.
+In C++ accessing properties is done via `service->GetProperty("exposure_time")` and `service->SetProperty("exposure_time", 100)`.
+In Python, properties are converted into Python properties and can be accessed as an attribute as `service.exposure_time = 100`.

 Command
 ~~~~~~~

-This object can be called with named arguments (keywords in Python).
-Again, these arguments can be anything that can be converted to JSON.
+Commands can be called with named arguments (keyword arguments in Python).
+Again, these arguments can be either None, an integer, a floating point number, a string, a boolean or an N-dimensional array, or any nested list or dictionary combination of these.
 An example of a command is to start acquisition of a certain camera, or to blink the LED of a device on the testbed.

 DataStream
 ~~~~~~~~~~